-Manmohan Singh is a Senior Economist with the International Monetary Fund in Washington DC.
-He writes extensively on topical issues including rehypothecation of collateral, collateral velocity and reuse, monetary policy and collateral, shadow banking, deleveraging in financial markets, and under-collateralisation and counterparty risk in OTC derivatives market.
-He has written a new book "Collateral and Financial Plumbing" that looks at all the above themes from the lens of financial collateral.
-Manmohan has led work-shops for the IMF to official sector policy makers on strategic asset allocation and impact of regulations on financial markets.
-He has also worked and written policy notes on several countries including Chile, Japan, India, U.S., U.K, etc. He holds a PhD and MBA from University of Illinois at Urbana-Champaign and a B.S. from Allegheny College.
+Manmohan is a Senior Economist with the International Monetary Fund, in Washington DC.
+He writes extensively on topical issues including rehypothecation and collateral velocity, monetary policy and collateral, shadow banking, and under-collateralisation in the OTC derivatives market.
+More recently Manmohan has focussed on digital money and stablecoins, and how they will impact central bank operations and balance sheet.
+He has written a book with our sister brand, Risk Books, titled "Collateral and Financial Plumbing" now in its third edition, that examines the above themes from the lens of financial collateral.
+The book is now also available in Chinese edition.
+Manmohan has led workshops for the IMF to official sector policymakers on strategic asset allocation and the impact of regulations on financial markets.
+He has also worked and written policy notes on several countries including Japan, India, U.S., U.K., Eurozone etc. He holds a PhD and MBA from the University of Illinois at Urbana-Champaign and a B.S. from Allegheny College.

 QE and demand for high-quality liquid assets have suppressed short-term rates, argue IMF economists

 This paper describes the current policy for recovery and resolution of CCPs and assesses the tool kit for resolution of them.